 Brad’s response was not typical for a father of an aborted child.
 Most bury the loss deep inside and erect a fortified wall of denial around themselves.
 Instead, Brad honored his child on the obituary pages of the Kansas City Star.
 In part, it read, “Zachary Duncan Draper was beautiful as his mother, loved by God and others.
 My little baby boy didn’t make it to his Daddy’s arms.
 I never got to hold and kiss him, tell him stories or read him rhymes.”
 (Obituaries B4)

-Those who minister to fathers suffering from post-abortion stress are aware of tragic situations like Victor’s and Brad’s.
-They have personally seen many less serious circumstances, but ones that result in heartbreak nonetheless.
-There are Godinstilled reasons abortion negatively affects the fathers.
+Those who minister to fathers suffering from anxiety associated with the loss of a child to abortion are aware of tragic situations like Victor’s and Brad’s.
+They have personally seen many less serious circumstances, but ones that result in heartbreak, nonetheless.
+There are God instilled reasons abortion negatively affects the fathers.
 In order to help men in crisis after abortion, we must first understand what motivates the human male heart and mind.

 Man’s desire to procreate dates back to creation.
 God told man in Genesis 1:28, “Be fruitful and increase in number; fill the earth and subdue it.”
 By this command, man plays an essential role in the continuation of the human race.
 Psalm 127:3 describes children as “a heritage from the Lord.”
 Having offspring fulfills a God-inspired need in the male gender.
 “Participating in conceiving a child brings us to the door of manhood in a way that few other acts can.”
 (Condon 55)

 A man’s reproductive cycle ends with the act of sex.
 This is the same time the woman’s cycle takes full control of the reproductive process.
 As a result, the man’s priority shifts from procreating to providing for the growing family.
 God ordained marriage as an environment in which the mother and children look to him for provision.
 Providing for his family is central to a man’s psyche.